Adan Garcia

 Air Quality Program Manager

-During his free time, Adan enjoys running, exploring the countless amount of restaurants that LA has to offer, cooking, and board games.
+During his free time, Adan enjoys running, exploring the countless amount of restaurants that LA has to offer, cooking, and playing board games.